VisshnuPrethi/Web_Scraping/README.md

   Add hyperlink extraction (company Wikipedia links) for richer metadata.

   Build a Jupyter Notebook to perform exploratory data analysis (EDA) and visualization of the 2025 dataset.

-  Automate regular updates (e.g., when new annual data appears) via scheduling (cron, GitHub Actions).

-📄 License

-  This project is released under the MIT License.